AI-Guru/ngdlm/README.md

     $ git clone https://github.com/ai-guru/ngdlm.git
     $ python setup.py install

+I guess now you want to see demos?
+There you go!
+Note, that there are more examples in the repo.

 Demo - Variational Autoencoders
 ------------

 Variational Autoencoders are great!
 They facilitate unsupervised learning with any data.
 What do they do?
 They let you embed any data into latent space.
 And they let you generate data from that latent space.
 Both directions!
-And it works without labels.
+And this works without labels.
 Do you know another good thing?
 VAEs latent space is interpolateable.
+This means that similar samples end up close to each other in latent space.

+This is how a VAE architecture looks like:
 ![VAE](resources/VAE.png)

 The trouble with VAEs is their construction.
 You see, you have to create an encoder and a decoder.
 That is easy.
 After that you have to glue them together.
 While making sure that the encoder predicts Gaussian distributions.
 And finally you have to add the VAE-loss.
 Sounds complicated?
 Yes, it is.
 But with NGDLM those efforts are reduced to a minimum.
 See for yourself, how you can train a VAE with NGDLM: